bitsofcotton/p2/README.md

 Predictor formatter and some of the toolset for non usual input streams.
 Our sample payload uses imitated measureable condition twice.

+N.B. our computation system is targetted, so fighting with numerical series gets strange results experiments by experiments on our machine, so we should exclude them by testing on factory-resetted EFIs with binary dumped one by one auditted binaries when we mobilize our machines which we have now.
+However, the machine also have some backdoor matters, so we need infection nor control clean chips.

 # Usage
     make p